colalb1/Numerical-Black-Scholes/README.md

 # Numerical-Black-Scholes-Merton
-Numerical implementation of Black-Scholes-Merton using of Crank-Nicolson with Rannacher smoothing.
+Numerical implementation of Black-Scholes-Merton using Crank-Nicolson with Rannacher smoothing.